 Step 3 | Baseline Current Performance

 Measure the current fleet cost baseline within each geography.
 This should cover all suppliers with a list of services provided and existing service levels.
-This step can be quite difficult as the availability of suitable information can be limited in some areas.
+However, this step can be tricky as relevant information can be limited in some areas.

 Internal support costs and the costs of direct taxation associated with the fleet also need to be measured to assess the total cost of ownership for the fleet.

 Step 4 | Set Objectives and SMART targets

 Cost savings or efficiencies are common measures for procurement professionals, and in the fleet category, this is no different.
 However, fleet comes with a high degree of physical risk to drivers and makes a visible contribution to organisation emissions.
 Senior management is generally offered company cars, so maintaining service levels is another critical measurement.
 Nobody likes a call from the Managing Director as they are having problems getting their vehicle serviced!

 Fleet can be a complex area with many competing interests.
 In this section, we look at how you can use procurement levers to achieve desired outcomes.

 Lever 1 | Define Business Needs